Glossier Is Totally Killing The Game RN

 First of all, obsessed with the whole Glossier philosophy — skincare as makeup.
 Nothing could exemplify our view on skincare more than that.
 We’re like French girls that way.
 According to their site, their beauty products are made to look good IRL for real girls.
 Accurate.
 Not an exaggeration, Glossier is a revolutionary company.
 It’s beyond obvious that it was created by beauty editors because from the products to the customer service to the packaging to the website (which shows videos of every product in action on three diverse skin tones, like amaze!).
 You can also schedule a repeat delivery on anything you order, which is beyond cool.
 Basically, if you’re afraid it’s all hype, it’s not.

-As soon as the clay settled into my skin, I felt it working.
-The intensity of the tingling was a little scary at first, but it could have been because I’ve been heavy on the retinol lately.
-I’m not sold on a mask, especially not one that I have to let sit for twenty minutes, unless I see instant results.
-The avocado oil, spinach, and orange peel slayed my pores.
-I did mine before bed, but I actually think this is a great go-to mask for special occasions/events.
-It does flush your skin red for a couple minutes after you wash it off, but it leaves your pores visibly tighter, which will make your makeup look even smoother.
+We were also excited to try out the detoxifying mask.
+We’re perpetually on the hunt for a treatment that will get deep into our pores and drag out all the impurities, you know, the gunk that builds up all day long — all that.
+We don’t know what it is, but sometimes we feel like our skin just isn’t clean enough.
+Plus, we have a major, on-again, off-again blackhead problem going on in our nose region, it’s so gross.
+But, TBH, we haven’t always been a believer in masks, or in any magical, life-altering power(s) they claim to have.
+We’d just never used one that I could actually see a difference after using it.
+Anyways, the full name — Mega Greens Galaxy Pack ($22) — had us thinking it would be the skincare version of juicing for breakfast.
+As soon as the clay settled into our skin, we felt it working.
+The intensity of the tingling was a little scary at first, but it could have been because we’ve been heavy on the retinol lately.
+We’re not sold on a mask, especially not one that we have to let sit for twenty minutes, unless we see instant results.
+That said, the avocado oil, spinach, and orange peel slayed our pores.
+We did ours before bed, but we actually think this is a great go-to mask for special occasions/events.
+It does flush your skin red for a couple minutes after you rinse it off, but it leaves your pores visibly tighter, which will make your makeup look even smoother.

-Last but not least, let’s talk about the also infamous, Boy Brow.
+Last but not least, let’s talk about the also infamous, Boy Brow,($16).
+And we won’t lie, we was skeptical about trying because we’ve been loyal to Anastasia Beverly Hills’ Brow Wiz since we tried it years ago.
+Our M.O. is to shape with the ABH pencil and use a dark brown shadow to fill.
+But we thought, what if we could eliminate a step from our (granted minimal, but still) morning routine?
+Turns out alone, after applying two layers after penciling in with ABH, they looked so much more naturally full than when we use the brown shadow.
 It’s the perfect product if you want your brows to look healthy and groomed, but not too done up.
-It’s gives the right amount of fullness without looking fake.
+It gives the right amount of fullness without looking fake or overdone.
 Even closeup, the formula gives a finish that mimics hair.
-It’s definitely designed for a more natural looking brow, which is of course, how they market Boy Brow.
-You’re not going to get hardly any definition with this product, but you will give buildable volume.
-And it passed my 8-hour test.
+It’s definitely designed for a more natural looking brow, meaning you’re not going to get hardly any definition with this product, but you will give buildable volume.
+And it passed our 8-hour test.
+Check.

 Is Glossier worth the money?

-Amber: Glossier gets a 4.5 out of 5 from me, mainly because the products while not all perfect matches for my skin/beauty needs, they do what they say.
+Glossier gets a 4.5 out of 5 from, mainly because the products simply they do what they say.
 When it comes to brands, especially ones that only exist virtually, performing the way as promised is paramount.
-I’m also obsessed with the fact that all their ingredients are natural.
+We also love that most their ingredients are natural.
 It just goes to prove that you can go the more conscious way without sacrifice quality or effectiveness.
-More luxe-looking packaging is what would have gotten them up to a 5.

 Have you tried any Glossier products?
 What did you think of them?
 Let us know in the comments section below.
 We’d love to know what you think!